valyala/gorpc/README.md

 gorpc
 =====

-Simple, fast and scalable rpc library for high load.
+Simple, fast and scalable RPC library for high load.

 Unlike standard library at http://golang.org/pkg/net/rpc/ it multiplexes requests over a small number of TCP connections.
-This provides the following features useful for highly loaded rpc applications:
+This provides the following features useful for highly loaded RPC projects:

 * It minimizes the number of connect() syscalls by pipelining request and response messages over a single TCP connection.